 Both bachelor's and master's degree programs prepare graduates to sit for the RHIA examination administered by AHIMA.
 Certification shows that an individual has reached a nationally recognized standard in terms of knowledge and skill level in health information management.
 For this reason, certification may be helpful when seeking employment.

 Health Information Management Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) reported that medical and health services management positions were predicted to increase by 23% from 2012-2022, which was much faster than average.
+The U.S. Bureau of Labor Statistics (BLS) reported that medical and health services management positions were predicted to increase much faster than the national average through 2019.
 This growth was due to an aging population and more complicated medical services technologies.
 In May 2019, the BLS reported that professionals in the 90th percentile or higher earned $189,000 or more per year, whereas the bottom 10th percentile earned $58,820 or less per year.

 Health information managers are responsible for overseeing the process of updating, storing, and securing patient data.
 They must be aware of and follow federal mandates regarding patient data and take appropriate measures to ensure that such data is available only to specific individuals.